Top 3 tips to write plagiarism free content (2023 Update)

 As seen, plagiarism doesn’t only happen when a copywriter copies word-for-word an entire article.
 Things can be much more insidious than that, so you should always review your work before hitting the Publish button.

 When it comes to plagiarism, it’s better to be safe than sorry.
-Here are three tips to help you write plagiarism free content in all situations.
+Here are three tips to help you help you avoid plagiarism.

 1. Understand the context